-It’s 2021.
+It’s now nearly 2022.
 Your prospective clients are becoming more and more difficult to reach.

 Advertising dollars are not nearly as reliable anymore and behaviors can change literally overnight.